Creatbot F160 PEEK High Performance 3D Printer

 Tighten the spring to keep the filament firmly pressed against the drive gear.

-Hand adjusting component inside the Creatbot F160 3D printer, showcasing mechanical parts and detailed settings for precise printing operation.
+Hand adjusting Creatbot F160 3D printer component, showcasing mechanical detail and precision engineering.

 What is the mainboard and electronics of the CreatBot F160?